mishraVishu/React/EP-7-Routing/Readme.md

 ## React Router DOM

 - it is a library which we used for routing in React application.
-- for this we need to export (named export) {createBrowserRoute, RouterProvider} from 'react-dom';
+- for this we need to export (named export) {createBrowserRouter, RouterProvider} from 'react-dom';
 - then we need to configure createBrowserRouter which takes an array of object which is basically path configuration.

 const routes = createBrowserRouter([